vivanov-dp/taskslib/docs/Build.md

 If you want to build the library stand-alone (and/or the tests for it), keep reading:

+- Make sure you have CMake version 3.10 or newer installed

 - Clone or download the repo, use the master branch.
 Use shallow copy (depth=1) if you only intend to use the library and not to participate in the development.

 - Run CMake.